MariaExtrella/QATestTheAgileMonkeys/README.md

         * def generatorUser = function(i){ if (i == 3) return null; return { username: 'username' + i + '@test.com', password: 'Password_1', role: 'User' } }

-and it is called defining like text every JSON returned for the JS function and using it in the body of the post request:
+and it is called defining like text every JSON returned for the JS function, and using it in the body of the POST request:

         Scenario Outline: Save a new User